You can get a pass on the means test without claiming your dog ate your homework.

 The bankruptcy case became just that much simpler when I recognized that we could bypass the means test.

 Tort claims aren’t consumer debts; since the dog bite claim dominated the client’s list of debts, it became irrelevant how much money the client made.
+He could skip the bankruptcy means test.

 The best way to ace the means test is to avoid it altogether.